Nissan Chemical (OTCMKTS:NNCHY) Sets New 12-Month High at $46.42

 Nissan Chemical Co.
-(OTCMKTS:NNCHY – Get Rating) shares reached a new 52-week high on Monday .
-The stock traded as high as $46.42 and last traded at $46.42, with a volume of 61 shares.
+(OTCMKTS:NNCHY – Get Rating)’s share price reached a new 52-week high during trading on Monday .
+The company traded as high as $46.42 and last traded at $46.42, with a volume of 0 shares traded.
 The stock had previously closed at $46.42.

 Nissan Chemical Company Profile